 You can access the museum easily by train and bus.

 Take the JR Sotobo Line to Toke Station.
-From the south exit, take the Bus Asumigaoka Brand New Mall five minutes to Asumigaoka Higashi 4-chome stop.
+From the south exit, take the bus for Asumigaoka Brand New Mall for five minutes to Asumigaoka Higashi 4-chome stop.
 Walk for one minute to the museum.

 Founded by and named after Masao Hoki, head of Hogy Medical